lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 If the model predicts 0, but the value is 1, we have a ***false negative***.

-A treshold determines how predicted values are classified.
+The treshold determines how predicted values are classified.
 In the case of our diabetes model, moving the treshold to have more false positives thus reducing the amount of false negatives will be better as more people with a risk of diabetes get identified.

 The number of true or false positives and negatives that are produced by your model, is crucial in evaluating its effectiveness.
 These are often shown in a so called ***confusion matrix***, which provides the basis for calculating performance metrics for the classifier.